kyoungerman/S21-4820/Assignments/04/Assignment-04.md

 The ERD is in `./assignment-04.erd.pdf`.
 First take the ERD and build the tables, constraints and triggers for the model.

 The sample server is in `./a04-server.py`.
-There will be a set of videos detaling adding an endpoint to the server and how that works.
+There will be a set of videos detailing adding an endpoint to the server and how that works.

 First - the 1st line in the file `#!/usr/bin/python3` is for Mac and Linux.
 You man need to change